FAQ

 WHAT IF I NEED TO MISS PRACTICE?

-• Absences must be excused through an email to their event coach prior to the start of practice.
-Attendance will be taken DAILY via Final Forms, and all missed practices automatically generates an email to athletes parents.
+Email your event coach before practice.
+Attendance is taken DAILY via Final Forms at the beginning of practice, and all missed practices automatically generate an email to athletes and parents.

 HOW DO I FIND MEET RESULTS?